Ghee recipe in 20 minutes- A detailed step by step recipe or guide for making ghee that is tasty and flavorful with

 Butter will begin foam up as it melts.

-As it melts, it will foam up vigorously.
+As it melts, it will foam up vigorously on the surface.

 Once the butter has completely melted, it will boil vigorously.
 This is when the milk solids begin to separate from butter.

 After around 2-3 minutes the crackling sound will stop and the milk solids will first foam up.
 Maintain medium low heat throughout the process.

 After a minute the milk solids will begin to settle down at the bottom of the pan and you can clear golden brown ghee.
 Most of the brown butter solids will sink to the bottom.

 Let this ghee simmer for a minute to deepen the flavor.
 At this stage in some recipes, few moringa leaves will be added to enhance butter flavor, we never do that though.
 After all the milk solids have settled down, remove the pan from flame and let cool for thirty minutes.
 This will make furthermore settle remaining milk solids at the bottom of the pan.

 After thirty minutes, using a cheese cloth or butter muslin cloth or tea strainer or coffee filter strain the ghee into a clean dry glass jar or a glass measuring cup.
 Now you will see all the brown butter solids or browned milk solids strained and the clear ghee in the jar.
 You can even use several layers of paper towel for straining.